LEARN: Dispatches from Capacity Interactive’s Bootcamp 2024

 A key theme running throughout the conference was the importance of going above and beyond to welcome and recognize our audiences.

-Particularly memorable examples included convincing Tiffany & Co. to donate hundreds of champagne flutes to gift to couples getting engaged in the restaurant and preparing New York hot dogs for a family bemoaning they’d missed the iconic food during their visit (an event later adapted for a famous scene in The Bear!)
+Particularly memorable examples of boundless generosity included convincing Tiffany & Co. to donate hundreds of champagne flutes to gift to couples getting engaged in the restaurant and preparing New York hot dogs for a family bemoaning they’d missed the iconic food during their visit (an event later adapted for a famous scene in The Bear).

-Central to all conversations around making audiences welcome was the infamous ‘Churn’ statistic, which tells us 80% of First Time Attendees never return to a second show (but that we have them for life, if we can get them to attend three performances).
+Central to all conversations around making audiences welcome was the infamous ‘churn’ statistic, which tells us 80 per cent of first time attendees never return to a second show (but that we have them for life, if we can get them to attend three performances).
 One of the most brilliant solutions in this arena came from Ballet Austin, who shared a robust study on how they made welcoming new audiences central to their operations.
-My personal favourite tactic: Programming ticket scanners to chime differently for first-time attendees, so that they could receive a special welcome.
+My personal favourite tactic: Programming ticket scanners to chime differently for first-time attendees, so that they could receive a special welcome upon entering the theatre.

 AI has A-rrived